Logo

 Symbol & stacked logo

 The symbol is the most minimal representation of Placed.
-It acts as our product mark and is utilized primarily within our interface, or in environments where the brand context is already firmly established and the wordmark is not required.
+It acts as our product mark and is used primarily within our interface or in environments where the brand context is already established and the wordmark is not required.

 The stacked logo is our secondary lockup and should be used sparingly.
-It is reserved strictly for vertical formats or confined spatial layouts where our primary horizontal lockup does not fit comfortably, yet the brand still needs to be explicitly recognized.
+It is reserved strictly for vertical formats or confined spatial layouts where our primary horizontal lockup is not viable, but the brand still needs to be recognized.

 The symbol is the most minimal representation of Placed.
-It acts as our product mark and is utilized primarily within our interface, or in environments where the brand context is already firmly established and the wordmark is not required.
+It acts as our product mark and is used primarily within our interface or in environments where the brand context is already established and the wordmark is not required.

 The stacked logo is our secondary lockup and should be used sparingly.
-It is reserved strictly for vertical formats or confined spatial layouts where our primary horizontal lockup does not fit comfortably, yet the brand still needs to be explicitly recognized.
+It is reserved strictly for vertical formats or confined spatial layouts where our primary horizontal lockup is not viable, but the brand still needs to be recognized.

 Interface lockups